Coming soon · BioAudit

 Built for teams that require proof

-BioAudit applies ideas from formal verification to regulated life-science environments.
+BioAudit applies ideas from formal verification to deterministic software evidence.
 The goal is simple: if history is altered, it should be obvious.

 Hash-chained events

-• Every lab event, protocol action, and compliance checkpoint is ingested into a unified audit bus.
+• Every deterministic software event and verification checkpoint is ingested into a unified audit bus.

 • Each record contains the SHA-256 digest of the previous record, forming a tamper-evident sequence.

-• Uses WORM semantics so that once an event is written, it cannot be altered or deleted.
+• Uses append-only semantics so that once an event is written, it cannot be altered or deleted.

 • Prevents retroactive tampering even by administrators with full system access.